go101/immutable-value-proposal/README.md

 # A Go immutable values proposal

-This proposal a re-written based on [an old one](https://github.com/golang/go/issues/29422).
+This proposal is a re-written based on [an old one](https://github.com/golang/go/issues/29422).
 The old proposal thread contains too many immature ideas to act as a formal proposal.
 The new one looks much more mature and clearner.